-- Display your love of black pets proudly to demonstrate that there is nothing wrong with them.
+- Display your love of charcoal colored pets proudly to demonstrate that there is nothing wrong with them.

-- Encourage friends to look past their first impressions of a black pet.
+- Encourage friends to look past their first impressions of a inky pet.

 - Tell people about BDS!
 It’s generally an unconscious prejudice and most people will move past it once they’re aware.

 - Remind people that their parents were right: personality is more important than appearance.
 It’s just as true for pets as for people!

 FCVC vets and staff love big black dogs and little black dogs and every black dog size in-between.
 We know that they have big hearts and will give you all the love you could ever want.
 You have to decide if you can live with a black dog – but really, it’s not any different than any other color dog.

 Attribution and photo – from our friends at PetFinder.com